Visiting Physician Program

 Minimum Rotation Length

 The number of months is determined by the Medical Director and the Visiting Physician.
-For foreign physicians there is a three month minimum.
+For foreign physicians there is a six month minimum.
 For US Residents/Fellows there is a one month minimum.

 On the Inpatient Service, the Visiting Physician provides care under the direct supervision of the scheduled attending for five to six (5-6) patients on one of our two blood and bone marrow transplant wards, along with other visitors and our own Residents, Hematology and Oncology Fellows, Nurse Practitioners and Physician Assistants.
 Additional responsibilities include procedures such as lumbar punctures and bone marrow harvesting, critical care, daily rounds, and on-call duties.
 Visiting physicians should be prepared for an intensive inpatient experience.
 Weekday hours are 07:30 to approximately 17:30.